Foot fungus, athlete’s foot, call it what you want. Dogs seem to enjoy licking feet that have athlete’s foot.

 There are far better ways to deal with athlete’s foot however and using powder or cream would be a better option than your dog’s tongue which could make your infection worse.

-Dogs probably lick feet with athlete’s foot because they enjoy doing it.
+Dogs lick feet with athlete’s foot because they enjoy doing it.

 It most likely tastes salty and sweaty and, being the type of animals that they are, this smelly stuff will be appealing.